MartimMadaleno/cooking-recipes/README.md

 ## Usage

-To start the app.
+To start the app

 ```bash
 npm run start
 ```

-To build the app.
+To build the app

 ```bash
 npm run build
 ```
-To run tests on the app.
+To run tests on the app

 ```bash
 npm run test